SSDI for Truck Drivers: CDL Loss and Disability Claims

 Frequently Asked Questions

-TL;DR: Losing your CDL medical certification is often the trigger for an SSDI claim.
+Losing your CDL medical certification is often the trigger for an SSDI claim.
 The DOT physical has strict medical requirements that many disabling conditions violate.
 Your DOT medical disqualification, combined with limited transferable skills from driving, creates a strong vocational argument.
+Drivers over 50 with only driving experience and a sedentary/light RFC are prime candidates for getting approved for SSDI.

 Why CDL Loss Strengthens Your Claim?